TitleGarst, Blaine oral history part 1

 Place of PublicationMountain View, CA

-SubjectObjective-C; Protocols; Foundation; Distributed Objects; Reference Counting; Java; Java-Bridge; WebObjects; UNIX; System V; Bertrand Serlet; Bill Joy; Avie Tevanian; microkernel; Interprocess Communication (IPC); University of Illinois, Urbana-Champaign; Bell Labs; Sun; NeXT; Apple
+SubjectObjective-C (computer programming language); Protocols; Foundation; Distributed Objects; Reference Counting; Java; Java-Bridge; WebObjects; UNIX; System V; Bertrand Serlet; Bill Joy; Avie Tevanian; microkernel; Interprocess Communication (IPC); University of Illinois, Urbana-Champaign; Bell Labs; Sun; NeXT; Apple

 CreditComputer History Museum